heroku/heroku-buildpack-ruby/README.md

            Procfile declares types -> (none)
            Default types for Ruby  -> console, rake

 The buildpack will detect your app as Ruby if it has a `Gemfile` and `Gemfile.lock` files in the root directory.
-It will then proceed to run `bundle install` after setting up the appropriate environment for [ruby](http://ruby-lang.org) and [bundler](http://gembundler.com).
+It will then proceed to run `bundle install` after setting up the appropriate environment for [ruby](http://ruby-lang.org) and [Bundler](http://gembundler.com).

 #### Bundler

 For non-windows `Gemfile.lock` files, the `--deployment` flag will be used.
-In the case of windows, the Gemfile.lock will be deleted and bundler will do a full resolve so native gems are handled properly.
+In the case of windows, the Gemfile.lock will be deleted and Bundler will do a full resolve so native gems are handled properly.
 The `vendor/bundle` directory is cached between builds to allow for faster `bundle install` times. `bundle clean` is used to ensure no stale gems are stored between builds.

 ### Rails 2